 The American bison once blacken the American plains.
 When Lewis and Clack explored the west, an estimated 60 million bison roamed the plains and foothills.
 But the combination of market hunting and slaughter by the Army reduced the bison almost to the point of extinction by the late 1800’s.

 Fortunately, the movement to preserve and protect America’s wildlife, wild lands, and other natural resources occurred between 1890-1920.
 The conservation movement affected government policy that lead to landmark legislation that established Yellowstone National Park in 1872, Yosemite National Park in 1890, and the creation of the National Park Service in 1916.
 In 1901, conservationist, outdoorsman and sportsman Theodore Roosevelt became President of the United States.
 With other conservation voices such as John Muir and Gifford Pinchot, parks and wildlife refuges began being established across the nation.
 Today there are now over 560 National Wildlife refuges in the U.S. And perhaps more importantly, states across the nation began regulating hunting season and harvest numbers based on wildlife conservation science.

 To discover how this conservation movement helped restore wildlife populations in America over the past 100 years, watch the video here and click on the “Learn More” button below.
-To have your whole class explore the birth of conservation while learning together, have your teacher download the free lesson below.
-The resource links below will also help you learn more about America’s modern wildlife conservation model.
-Once you’ve learned about the birth of conservation, you can expand your wildlife knowledge more by exploring Managing Black Bears and Managing White-tailed Deer.
+But if you really want to wade into the past and have your entire class share in the fun of learning to manage really “wild” wildlife species, have your teacher download the free lesson below on Managing Pleistocene Megafauna.
+It’s a serious interesting peer-driven education and a highly interactive ice-age blast to the past.

 This wildlife education program is made possible with support of the follow educational partners.
 Teachers can link to their websites for additional information and educational opportunities, such as their American Wilderness Leadership School Youth Program.